Brunch & Batter

 Spatula test in jam to see if jam has set.

-Plate test: Another way to test your jam is by placing a few small plates in the freezer at the beginning of cooking.
-When you think the jam is beginning to thicken, take 1 plate out and place a dollop of jam on the frozen plate and then tilt it.
-If the jam runs quickly, it's not quite ready.
-It should run slowly.
+Place a few small plates in the freezer at the beginning of cooking.
+When you think the jam is beginning to thicken, take 1 plate out, place a dollop of jam on the frozen plate, then tilt it.
+If the jam runs quickly, it's not quite ready (it should run slowly).
 You can also move your finger through the jam.
 If the jam is set, it will leave an indent where your finger is.

 Variations